 Second, he states that systems must be systematically overprovisioned.
 This comes back to the point about redundant links.
 The caution above, however, still applies; systematic overprovisioning needs to be balanced against other tools to build a robust system.
 Far too often, overprovisioning is treated as “the only tool in the toolbox.”

 Third, he states introspection must be built into the system.
 The system must be designed to be monitorable from its inception.
-In network engineering, this kind of thinking is far too often taken to say “everything must be measureable.”
+In network engineering, this kind of thinking is far too often taken to say “everything must be measurable.”
 This does not go far enough.
 Network engineers need to think about not only how to measure, but also what they expect normal to look like, and how to tell when “normal” is no longer “normal.”
 The system must be designed within limits.
 Far too often, we just build “as large as possible,” and run it to see what happens.

-Fourth, Gribbles says adaptivitiy must be provided through a closed control loop.
+Fourth, Gribbles says adaptivity must be provided through a closed control loop.
 This is what we see in routing protocols, in the sense that the control plane reacts to topology changes in a specific way, or rather within a specific state machine.
 Learning this part of the network is a crucial, but often skimmed over, part of network engineering.

 This is an excellent paper, well worth reading for those who are interested in classic work around the area of robustness and distributed systems.